ikhare/just-speak/README.md

-# App to record and transcribe audio then do some cool things
+# Mobile app to record and transcribe audio then auto categorize

-Cool things include:

-- Raw transcription
-- Summary
-- Extract key points
-- Extract tone and suggestions on how to make it more like your voice
-- Web page to download text for manual editing in an editor
+## Tech stack

+- Expo fort the frontend
+  - React native paper for material design components
+- Convex for the backend

 ## Getting started

+### Install all the stuff

+`npm i`

+### Setup you Convex server

+This is a terminal blocking command

+`npx convex dev`

+### Run the frontend app via Expo

+In a different terminal

 `npm run start`

-## Tech notes

-- Built using expo on the frontend
-  - React native paper for material design components
-- Convex on the backend

-## Todos

-- [x] List of voice notes
-  - [x] Show list with basic info
+## Ideas on what's next

-  - [ ] If summary is available then show
+- [ ] Significantly improve UI
-  - [x] Detail page
-- [ ] Chain the upload and then transcription stuff
+  - [ ] Switch from React Native Paper to Tamagui?
+- [ ] Make multiple offline recordings to be uploaded when back online
+- [ ] Make this truly cross platform with React Native / Expo Web
+- [ ] Package a real Android app to use properly
-- [ ] Generalize chain into a workflow library
+- [ ] Package a real iOS app to use properly
+- [ ] AI to make suggestions to journal entry for publishing as blog post